 The incident began shortly before 11 a.m. as a call about a hit-and-run, officials said.
 A number of streets were closed after police chased the woman driving a white sedan into the parking structure.

-The chief said the wounded officer’s gun accidentally discharged and the man was struck once in the lower leg.
-He’s expected to fully recover.
+The chief said the wounded officer’s gun accidentally discharged and he was struck once in the lower leg.
+He was expected to fully recover.
 Officers fired at least two shots at the woman after she pointed the weapon at them, Nisleit said.